AABUGS/GapMap/README.md

    range

 The `VirtualProtect` round-trip is the only API call that touches the target pages.
-After the write, the final page state is identical to the original — `PAGE_EXECUTE_READ` with the DLL's normal attributes.
-A scanner checking protection flags sees nothing wrong.
+After the write, the page state is back to the original `PAGE_EXECUTE_READ`.

 ## Detection